 GREEN DRESS AWARD

-Red Carpet Green Dress launched the RCGD Global Design Contest 2020 in partnership with TENCEL, challenging designers to create sustainable Oscar-worthy gowns.
+Red Carpet Green Dress has launched the RCGD Global Design Contest 2020 in partnership with TENCEL, challenging designers to create sustainable Oscar-worthy gowns.
 The winning entrants, selected by an international panel of experts, will get to dress and present to a cohort of prominent industry influencers at the RCGD Gala in LA.
-A percentage of funds raised through entries will be used to provide financial support and face masks to garment workers who have been impacted by the C-19 pandemic in Myanmar and Bangladesh.
+A percentage of funds raised through entries will be used to provide financial support and face masks to garment workers who have been impacted by the Covid-19 pandemic in Myanmar and Bangladesh.
 Closing date for entries is July 30.

 www.lenzing.com